 “I remember my children’s delight when a Persian family taught us the technique of drinking the juice straight from the hard shell.
 They rolled a pomegranate along a countertop until all the crunchy sounds stopped, then pierced it with a skewer, inserted a straw into the hole and drank.”

-For those of you still looking for nice seasonal additions to your Thanksgiving feast, My Persian Kitchen blog is sharing a beat and pomegranate salad as part of its pomegranate recipe marathon.
+For those of you still looking for nice seasonal additions to your Thanksgiving feast, My Persian Kitchen blog is sharing a beet and pomegranate salad as part of its pomegranate recipe marathon.
 This recipe comes from The Book of New Israeli Food by the Latvian-born Israeli food writer Janna Gur.